$58.18-$72.07 hourly / $8,532.45-$10,570.21 monthly / $102,389.40-$126,842.52 annual

 Maintains effective and cooperative working relationships with administrators, functional and technical team members, and users groups.

-Plans and manages the unit’s operating budget and program budgets for service desk initiatives and projects.
+Plans and manages the unit’s operating budget and program budgets for technology service desk center initiatives and projects.

 Performs related duties as assigned.

-A Technology Service Desk Manager has District-wide responsibility for planning, organizing, scheduling, and managing overall operations and staff assigned to technology service desk services and personally participates in the most complex technical problems such as configuration, database administration, and repair of server, network, infrastructure, email, and file servers.
+A Technology Service Desk Manager has District-wide responsibility for planning, organizing, scheduling, and managing overall operations and staff assigned to technology service desk center services to support all technologies and applications supported by the District and its colleges and ensure quality technical support and a positive customer experience for users with diverse business and technical needs and technical competencies.

 A Senior Technology Service Desk Technician troubleshoots questions and problems about software, hardware, desktop, network, and systems from District employees, students, and faculty by providing Tier 2 customer support which addresses mid-level technical questions such as local system set-up, local network issues, basic configuration issues, software installations, hardware repair or compliance with data and interoperability standards.